kinjmshah/kinjmshah.github.io/_portfolio/HCI_CI_LoFiPrototype.md

 ### Peer Review Filter

-Will only provide search results from peer reviewed sources.
+If selected, only peer-reviewed resources will appear as search results.
 <div align="center">
   <img src='/images/hci/peerReview.png'>
 </div>

 ### Sort By Citation Count or Publication Venue

-Will allow for sorting results by citation count from low to high or high to low or limiting results to specific publication venues.
+Allows for sorting results by citation count from low to high or high to low or limiting results to specific publication venues.
 <div align="center">
   <img src='/images/hci/citeCountPubVenue.png'>
 </div>

 ### Author Page Search

-On an author's Google Scholar page, users will be able to search by topic.
+On an author's Google Scholar page, users will be able to search by topic/keywords.
 <div align="center">
   <img src='/images/hci/authorPage.png'>
 </div>

 ### View More from this Author/Group

-Users can expand search results to view other papers on the searched topic by the author/group.
+Users can expand search results to view other papers on the searched topic by the author/group without navigating away from search results.

 <div align="center">
   <img src='/images/hci/AuthorDropDown.png'>